-As a part of meeting Indicator 1.4, organisations must also demonstrate the mandatory requirements detailed below

-- ☑ Documented process for identifying, assessing and managing risk in order to ensure continuous, safe, responsive and effective services. - Members of the governing body and management can describe the process for ensuring that financial accountability and contractual obligations are met and how this is documented. - ☑ Organisations have disaster management and business continuity plans in place 10. - ☑ Insurance coverage and/or funded assets are maintained in accordance with requirements (e.g. public liability insurance, contents insurance and comprehensive motor vehicle insurance, as appropriate).
+As a part of meeting Indicator 1.4, organisations must also demonstrate the mandatory requirements detailed below Common ☑ Documented process for identifying, assessing and managing risk in order to ensure continuous, safe, responsive and effective services.
+Members of the governing body and management can describe the process for ensuring that financial accountability and contractual obligations are met and how this is documented. ☑ Organisations have disaster management and business continuity plans in place. ☑ Insurance coverage and/or funded assets are maintained in accordance with contractual and other identified requirements (e.g. public liability insurance, contents insurance and comprehensive motor vehicle insurance, as appropriate).
+Suggestions of Evidence Documented risk management processes such as financial and asset management, occupational health and safety, building/equipment maintenance schedules.
+Processes for delegating authority and responsibilities throughout the organisation.
+Financial reports (including profit and loss and balance sheet).
+Annual General Meeting (AGM) records on risk management.
+Financial delegations policy/procedure and evidence of dual signatures for approvals of expenditure.
+Participation in relevant local disaster management and planning groups, where relevant.